openstack/ansible-hardening/doc/source/index.rst

 Newton: Development
 ~~~~~~~~~~~~~~~~~~~

-The openstack-ansible-security role is currently under development for the
+The ansible-hardening role is currently under development for the
 Newton release.
 The Newton release supports the following Linux distributions:

 * Ubuntu 14.04